SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Proofs of Theoretical Results

-Equation \eqref{eq:state_bound} provides an explicit upper bound~$\xi$ on the mismatch between the true and learned system trajectories.
-To ensure safety and admissibility for the true system despite this model error, we apply a robust CBF formulation \citep{buch2021robust}.
-The state-constraint CBF condition in \cref{eq:CBF-s_constraint} is modified as
+This result gives an explicit upper bound $\xi$ on the deviation between the true and learned trajectories.
+The Lipschitz constant of the learned forward model $L_f$ and the error bound of forward dynamics $\zeta$ can be obtained with several techniques, \eg automatic differentiation algorithms \citep{virmaux2018lipschitz}, convex optimization \citep{fazlyab2019efficient}, Gaussian process \citep{lederer2019uniform}.
+In principle, this bound can be leveraged to ensure safety and admissibility under model approximation error by adopting a robust Control Barrier Function (RCBF) formulation \citep{buch2021robust}, which is applied in our implementation.
+Specifically, the CBF condition \eqref{eq:CBF-s_constraint} can be modified as